Human Composting as a New Death Care Alternative (Updated 2025)

 Return Home was inspired by Recompose and the concept of end-of-life terramation services.
 As the process cannot be patented, Micah Truman founded his human composting company.
 Return Home is offering prices slightly less than Recompose.
 Return Home operates 65 vessels at its Washington facility and plans to expand to California and Colorado.

 Return Home fees start at $4,950, but this does not include transportation to the facility or other funeral home services such as obtaining the death certificate and permits.
-Estimated costs for this are around $400 – $600.
+The estimated costs for this are around $400 – $600.

 Herland Forest is a natural-burial cemetery in Klickitat County and has received its NOR license.
 Their general price list quotes Natural Organic Reduction for $3,000.
 Again, this does not include transportation or other funeral director services.

-Earth Funeral is a company currently operating in Oregon and Washington, that aims to deliver ‘carbon neutral’ funerals.
+Earth Funeral is a company currently operating in California, Oregon, Nevada, and Washington that aims to deliver ‘carbon-neutral’ funerals.
+They now have a modern terramation facility center in Las Vegas, NV.

 Earth’s mission is to offer the most environmentally friendly deathcare option and provide the easiest way to make and manage funeral arrangements.

 Earth’s proprietary soil transformation process gently transforms a body into nutrient-rich soil over 45 days.
-Families choose how much soil they would like returned, which they can scatter or plant, and the rest is sent to Earth’s conservation site for land restoration projects.
+Families choose how much soil they would like returned, which they can scatter or plant as they see fit.
+The rest is sent to Earth’s conservation site for land restoration projects.

 The arrangement process takes less than 15 minutes, and all legal documents are completed online.
 Earth’s online Family Portal allows the management of all arrangements in one place, with real-time status updates and online obituaries.

-Earth charges $4,950, and their Earth Package includes everything a family needs.
-Including transportation and obtaining permits and death certificates on the family’s behalf.
+Earth charges $5,000, and its Earth Package includes everything a family needs, including transportation and the processing of permits and death certificates on the family’s behalf.

 Human Composting vs. Natural Burial